-Even though he is justly famous for his highly colorful and opulent orchestrations, Florent Schmitt’s own instrument was the piano.
-And in his early years, much of what he composed were vast swaths of music for piano, as well as for voice with piano.
+Even though he is justly famous for his highly colorful and opulent orchestrations, Florent Schmitt’s own instrument was the piano mainly (although he also played the organ and flute).
+And during his early years as a composer, much of what he created was a vast quantity of music for piano, as well as for voice with piano.

 But roughly contemporaneous with his tenure at the Villa Medici in Rome (1900-04), Schmitt began to explore writing for a greater variety of solo instruments, groups of instruments, and full symphony orchestra.